Hypoallergenic Titanium Conch Piercing Jewelry

 The conch, a central piercing in your ear project

-Positioned in the center of the cartilage, the conch piercing draws the eye inside the ear and creates a very aesthetically pleasing focal point.
-It can remain discreet with a small, minimalist labret piercing, or become more prominent with a ring that encircles the cartilage.
-It's a piercing that integrates equally well into a simple ear design or a more elaborate one .
+Positioned in the center of the cartilage, the conch draws the eye to the inside of the ear and creates a very aesthetic focal point.
+It can remain discreet with a small minimalist labret, or become more prominent with a ring that encircles the cartilage.
+It is a piercing that fits equally well in a sober ear as in a more elaborate composition.

-Depending on the other piercings you have (helix, tragus, lobe…), the conch can either balance the whole, or play the role of a strong piece in the center of the ear.
+Depending on your other piercings (helix, tragus, lobe…), the conch can either balance the whole or play the role of a strong centerpiece in the ear.

 What you will find in this collection

-This collection brings together conch piercing jewelry made of ASTM F-136 titanium , designed to accompany the different stages of your piercing and your style desires:
+This collection gathers ASTM F-136 titanium conch piercing jewelry, designed to accompany the different stages of your piercing and your style desires:

 -